• Skip to primary navigation

 Conventional Method

-• Preheat oven to 180 degrees Celsius - fan-forced (355 degrees fahrenheit).
+• Preheat oven to 180 degrees Celsius - fan-forced (355 degrees Fahrenheit).

 • Line a 12-hole muffin tin with paper cases and set aside until needed.